Planning for a Power BI Enterprise Deployment

 So this is that idea of people creating content inside of the organization and sharing it to other people who consume it within the, within the organization.

-Now, every consumer of a of a Power BI report needs to have a pro license, so there’s no pro, and then for a person can consume that shared report.
+Now, every consumer of a Power BI report needs to have a pro license, so there’s no pro, and then for a person can consume that shared report.
 If you’re sharing to somebody, that person also needs a pro license, so that’s something to consider.

 There’s also this concept of a premium license.
 This is typically for larger organizations sharing via the Power BI Service.